 Fabiano and Goldstein, 2010; Goldstein and Iglesias, 2006; Shriberg, 1995

 Taken from: Developmental Speech and Language Norms for Spanish and English – Bilinguistics 2015.

-If you have any questions or would like to book an appointment, please call 786.717.5649 or fill out the form below.
+If you have any questions about speech therapy or would like to book an appointment for speech therapy, please call Exceptional Speech Therapy at 786.717.5649 or fill out the form below.